tomkeegan835/apartments/README.md

 # apartments
 searching for apartments, assembling a dataset about apartments in the areas we're interested

+labmda:
   smsListener.py: Lambda for handling events from PinPoint SNS queue deploy.sh: packages smsListener.py and deploys to Lambda
-sqlite:
-  Dockerfile: Dockerfile for simple sqlite database based on Alpine image
+api:
+  api.py: basic Flask api for sqlite3 database